-Pairing hot tub therapy with yoga exercises engages all your senses and opens the door to an empowered daily practice that’s both gentle and accessible for three main reasons:
+To put this all more simply, pairing hot tub therapy with yoga exercises engages all of your senses and opens the door to an empowering daily practice.
+It gives you a way to engage with your body that is both gentle and accessible.

 Approach your hot tub yoga practice with gentle movements and awareness, avoiding any positions of pain or discomfort.
 You might even want to practice the following poses in still water first.
 Then, when you feel comfortable, add the challenge and stimulation of the hot tub jets.